 A. Transfers and Reassignments within the Service.
 Service law enforcement officers may keep firearms and related equipment when they transfer or are reassigned within the Service as long as they retain law enforcement authority and stay within the same program (e.g., the Refuge program).

 B. Leaving the Service or Relinquishing Law Enforcement Authority.
 When Service law enforcement officers retire, separate from the Service, or transfer to positions without law enforcement authority, they must return all firearms and related equipment to the OLE Branch of Training and Inspection or the Branch of Refuge Law Enforcement Training.

 For information on the content of this chapter, contact the Office of Law Enforcement.
-For more information about this Web page, contact Krista Holloway in the Division of Policy and Directives Management, at Krista_Holloway@fws.gov.
+For more information about this Web page, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.